tokensmith/jwt/docs/project/releases/index.md

 ### {{ page.title }} ###

+#### 1.3 - Published on, 2018-04-01 ####
+ - Renamed Encoder to Serializer
+ - Key Encryption with RSAES-OAEP
+ - Content Encryption with AES GCM
+ - Direct Encryption with AES GCM

 #### 1.2 - Published on, 2016-09-03 ####
  - Single interface to produce a jwt
    - SecureJwtEncoder which given a claim will return a secure encoded jwt